elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 ### Starting applications

 Each application in our system can be started and stopped.
-The rules for starting and stopping an application are defined precisely in the `.app` file.
-We haven't done this so far for two reasons:

-1. Mix automatically starts our current application for us
+The rules for starting and stopping an application are also defined in the `.app` file.
+When we invoke `iex -S mix`, Mix compiles our application and then starts it.

-2. Even if Mix didn't start our application for us, our application does not yet do anything when it starts

-In any case, let's see how Mix starts the application for us.
-Let's start a project console with `iex -S mix` and try:
+Let's see this in practice.
+Start a console with `iex -S mix` and try:

 ```iex
 iex> Application.start(:kv)